Paul Galatis

 • Using Zoom or video conferencing for a school project

-• Dealing with your inbox to remain focussed
+• Thinking about your inbox and learning how to manage it best to remain focussed

 Advanced Digital Literacy